AsbjoernJC/NotetoQuizlet/Readme.txt

 Textfile.txt the content seen when opening the txt must be fo:
 König			<-wrote word and pressed enter
 Apfel			<-wrote new word and pressed enter
-Wasser			<-worte new word (for the last word it does not matter if you have pressed enter)
+Wasser			<-wrote new word (for the last word it does not matter if you have pressed enter)

 3. P: The program opens https://quizlet.com/create-set but stops therafter
    S: This probably happened because of the browser window opening on another screen than your mainscreen.
 You must